 |PHOTO 6 (right): Melaleuca (Melaleuca quinquenervia) invasion in Southwest Florida pine flatwoods.|

 Non-native: Plants which are not originally from Florida/United States, these plants are often introduced intentionally or accidentally by human activity.
 The most common sources of plant introduction in Florida are: import for ornamental/horticultural purposes, introduction for agricultural purposes (forage, erosion control, etc.), and accidental introduction.
-Approximately 1/3 of the plant species growing on their own without cultivation in Florida are non-native.
+Approximately one-third of the plant species growing on their own without cultivation in Florida are non-native.

 Invasive: Invasive plants are plants which escape cultivation, become established in a forest or natural area, and start expanding and reproducing on their own.
 Once established, these plants often alter native plant communities, out-compete and kill native species, or otherwise affect natural ecosystems.